mlitwin/resume/README.md

 * Technical project management, several direct reports
 * Negotiating feature-set and schedule with stakeholders

 Here is an [engineering presentation](https://mlitwin.github.io/Cyclades) I gave using Web Sketchpad - navigate with the right and left arrow.
+You can see some more [pedagogic examples](https://illuminations.nctm.org/wsp/) hosted on the _National Council of Teachers of Mathematics (NCTM)_ site.

 ### KCP Technologies